Blaney wins at Atlanta after Larson fades on old tires

 The Cup series returned to the track where the racing world came to a halt a year ago.

-This year’s sixth race of the Cup season welcomed a socially distanced crowd of about 20,000 — far below capacity because of the lingering COVID-19 outbreak, but a welcome change from the previous year when no fans were allowed for the makeup race in Atlanta.
+This time, the race went off as scheduled before a socially distanced crowd of about 20,000 — far below capacity because of the lingering COVID-19 outbreak, but a welcome change from last June when no fans were allowed for Atlanta's makeup race.

-The Cup racers will return to the 1.54-mile trioval July 11, the first time since 2010 that Atlanta has hosted two races in a season.
+The Cup series will be back July 11, the first time since 2010 that Atlanta has hosted two races in a season.

 KURT’S CRASH